 Tickets & visitor information

-The first exhibition at the Albertina Modern (The Beginning.
-Art in Vienna, 1945 to 1980) starts on March 13th, opening daily from 10am to 6pm.
+The first exhibition at the Albertina Modern will be The Beginning.
+Art in Vienna, 1945 to 1980.
+The start will depend on when the museum eventually opens.

 As soon as I have precise details on tickets etc., I’ll post them here.